NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 - Unit multipliers (using the ``NumberofUnits`` element) can be specified to model *unique* dwelling units, rather than *all* dwelling units, reducing simulation runtime.
 - Adjacent SFA/MF common spaces are still modeled using assumed temperature profiles, not as separate thermal zones.
 (This may change in the future.)
 - Shared systems are still modeled as individual systems, not shared systems connected to multiple dwelling unit.
 (This may change in the future.)
-- Energy use for the entire building is calculated.
+- Energy use for the entire building is calculated; you cannot get energy use for individual dwelling units.
+(This may change in the future.)

 Notes/caveats about this approach: